 Cyber charter schools have also faced controversy over their academic performance and management, in Pennsylvania, most don’t even have current state charters that would officially sanction their operations.
 Of the state’s 15 cyber charters, 10 are operating with expired charters.

 Consequently, we knew we could provide a better educational experience for students, offer better flexibility for families, and do it with a better curriculum, better teachers, and at a substantially low cost.
 Garnet Valley is now expanding this program to other school districts in the area through cooperating agreements.

 Benefits to Cooperating School District

-The cooperating school district can offer online learning to any resident student currently enrolled in a charter or cyber charter school.
+The cooperating school district can offer a better online learning experience to its students currently enrolled in or considering a charter or cyber charter school.